Mexico: Top court strikes down ban on recreational marijuana use | DW | 29.06.2021

 Mexicans who want to smoke marijuana recreationally or grow a number of pot plants for private use will now be able to apply for a permit from the government.

-Marijuana users must be adult age and are not allowed to do any risky activities, such as driving, while under the influence.
+Marijuana users must be adults and are not allowed to undertake any risky activities, such as driving, while under the influence.
 Marijuana use in front of children is also prohibited.

 The sale of marijuana will continue to be illegal.
-The possession of more than five grams of marijuana is also still punishable by law.
+Possession of more than 5 grams of marijuana (about 3/16 of an ounce) is also still punishable by law.

 Medical marijuana has been legal in Mexico since 2017.
 Marijuana permits have been granted for Mexicans who file court injunctions since 2015, but now they will be available for the general public.